Studies show that yoga for seniors is as effective as medication in hypertension control, making it one of the best

 Hypertension or high blood pressure affects almost 35% of all Indian adults and almost 60% of those over the age of 60.
-Did you know that heart disease claims the lives of six times as many women world over as breast cancer?
+Did you know that heart disease claims the lives of six times as many women the world over as breast cancer?

-The prevalence of heart disease and hypertension can be attributed the modern lifestyle of excess: smoking, excess alcohol, too much cholesterol and fats in our foods, too much salt, too much stress and of course excess body weight.
+The prevalence of heart disease and hypertension can be attributed to the modern lifestyle of excess: smoking, excess alcohol, too much cholesterol and fats in our foods, too much salt, too much stress and of course excess body weight.

 If you add the fact that most Indians don’t exercise, you can see why most Indians need to find hypertension remedies to reduce hypertension.
 However, what many don’t know is that yoga is one of the best natural remedies for hypertension.